A Constant-Factor Approximation Algorithm for the Asymmetric Traveling Salesman Problem: Contracting and Inducing on a Tight Set

 In this section we introduce our notion of induced instances.
 This concept will be used for completing a lift of a tour of a contracted instance into a tour of the original instance (see Definition~\ref{def:contractible} of ``contractible'' below).
 Inducing on a tight set $S$ is similar to contracting its complement $V \setminus S$ into a single vertex $\bar s$ (see Definition~\ref{def:contraction}), though the resulting laminar family and dual values are somewhat different: namely, we let $y'_{\bar s} = \valu(S) / 2$ and we remove $S$ (as well as all supersets of $S$) from $\cL'$.
 The intuitive reason for the setting of $y'_{\bar s}$ is that each visit to $\bar s$ should pay for the most expensive shortest paths in the strongly connected components of $S$ (see Figure~\ref{fig:induce} and the proof of Lemma~\ref{lem:get_contractible}).

 We remark that the notion of inducing on $S$ for ATSP instances differs compared to the graph obtained by inducing on $S$ (in the usual graph-theoretic sense), as here we also have the vertex $\bar s$ corresponding to the contraction of the vertices not in $S$.
 This is needed to make sure that we obtain an ATSP instance (in particular, that we obtain a feasible solution $x'$ to the linear programming relaxation). \begin{definition} The instance $(G', \cL', x', y')$ obtained from $\cI = (G, \cL,\xs, y)$ by \emph{inducing} on a tight set $S \in \cL$, denoted by $\cI[S]$, is defined as follows: \begin{itemize} \item The graph $G'$ equals $G/\bar S$, i.e., the graph obtained from $G$ by contracting $\bar S = V\setminus S$.
-Let $\bar s$ denote the new vertex of $G'$ that corresponds to the set $\bar S$. \item For each edge $e'\in E(G')$, $x'(e')$ equals $\xs(e)$, where $e\in E(G)$ is the preimage of $e'$ in $G$.\footnote{We again recall that parallel edges are allowed in $G/\bar S$, and thus the preimage of an edge is uniquely defined.} \item The laminar family $\cL'$ contains $\{\bar s\}$ and all sets that are strict subsets of $S$:
+Let $\bar s$ denote the new vertex of $G'$ that corresponds to the set $\bar S$. \item For each edge $e'\in E(G')$, $x'(e')$ equals $\xs(e)$, where $e\in E(G)$ is the preimage of $e'$ in $G$.\footnote{We again recall that parallel edges are allowed in $G/\bar S$, and thus the preimage of an edge is uniquely defined.} \item The laminar family $\cL'$ contains $\{\bar s\}$ and all sets that are strict subsets of $S$: \item The vector $y'$ equals $y$ on the sets common to $\cL'$ and $\cL$.
+For the new set $\{\bar s\}$ we define $y'_{\bar s} = \valu(S) / 2$. \end{itemize} \end{definition} We remark that $\cI[S]$ in an instance: $\cL'$ is a laminar family of tight sets, $y'_R \ge 0$ is defined only for $R \in \cL'$, and $x'$ is a feasible solution to $\LP(G',\mathbf{0})$ that is strictly positive on all edges.